-Here are 9 Healthy Paleo Soup recipes to Warm You Up When It’s Cold Outside.
-Soup is an international meal that everyone all over the world enjoys.
-It’s fairly easy to make and especially good in the winter.
-No stew or chili recipes here, these are all Paleo soup recipes.
+There are no stew or chili recipes here; these are all soup recipes and they're all Paleo.
 I love that I don't miss carbs when I eat soup and I also love how I get to eat a lot of vegetables whenever I eat soup.

-With 9 healthy Paleo soup recipes, you've got to be able to find quite a few that look good to you that you can make for dinner tonight or tomorrow night.
-Or maybe you need a Paleo soup recipe to take to that party you are planning on attending.
-Whatever the case, I hope you find these 9 Paleo soups helpful.
+With 9 healthy soup recipes, you've should be to be able to find quite a few that look good to you that you can make for dinner tonight or tomorrow night.
+Or - maybe you need a soup to take to that party you are planning on attending.
+Whatever the case, I hope you find these recipes helpful.

 1. Nourishing Paleo Chicken Soup Crock Pot Kale - My Natural Family

-Chicken Thighs - Carrots - Onion - Kale - Chicken Broth – Real Salt – Black Pepper – Fresh Thyme - Garlic
+Chicken Thighs - Carrots - Onion - Kale - Chicken Broth - Fresh Thyme - Garlic

 I call this chicken soup "nourishing" because it not only has fresh hearty vegetables and juicy tender chicken.
 You create your own chicken broth by using bone-in chicken thighs.

 This soup is made in the crockpot so of course it's made in one pot.
 It is loaded with fall off the bone, tender chicken, and bright vegetables.
 It's chocked full with juicy, tender chicken besides the hearty vegetables.
 This will cure whatever ails you.
 You could make it more nourishing by adding some additional chicken bones so you can get even more bone broth flavor if you want to.